 Mr. Shultz bit back his first impulse, which was to tell Billy he'd better watch his mouth.
-Instead he said, "I'd be very careful what you say, Billy.
+Instead, he said, "I'd be cautious what you say, Billy.
 You're in enough trouble as it is."

 "Screw you, man," Billy said as he struggled to his feet.
 "She kicked me in the balls.
 She's gonna pay for that."

 Billy's head snapped up at the mention of playing ball.
 "What?!
 No way!
-I'll loose my ride.
+I'll lose my ride.
 You can't do that."
-Billy was the team's star wide receiver and was being heavily recruited by some major college teams.
+Billy was the team's star wide receiver, and some major college teams were recruiting him.

 Mr. Shultz shook his head slowly, his lips pressed in a tight line.
 "You should of thought of that when Kelly told you to stop.
 You let the wrong head do your thinking."